marcoparello/CTF-Writeups/N0PSctf/OSINT/Where-Am-I-one.md

 # Where Am I 1/3
 ![](../images/where-am-i-part-1.png)

-I downloaded the file, which displays this image:
+I downloaded the file, which displayed this image:

 ![](../images/where-am-i-part-2.png)